RauliL/plorth/docs/api.md

   <dd>any</dd>
 </dl>

-Discards top-most value from the stack.
+Discards topmost value from the stack.

     1 drop #=> empty stack